awslabs/aws-amplify-identity-broker/README.md

 __Similarities__

-* both expose similar APIs
+* both expose similar APIs : they are standard OIDC identity provider (with [few exceptions for the current project](Documentation/UserDocumentation.md#OIDCstandard))
 * feature scope is similar (but this project has more features)
 * both require very low effort to deploy
 * both are managed within the AWS account of the customer